List of ethnic slurs

 The following is a list of ethnic slurs, ethnophaulisms, or ethnic epithets that are, or have been, used as insinuations or allegations about members of a given ethnic, national, or racial group or to refer to them in a derogatory, pejorative, or otherwise insulting manner.

-Some of the terms listed below can be used in casual speech without any intention of causing offense.
-Others are so offensive that people might respond with physical violence.
+Some of the terms listed below can be used in casual speech without any intention of causing offense, while others may be much more offensive.
 The connotation of a term and prevalence of its use as a pejorative or neutral descriptor varies over time and by geography.

 For the purposes of this list, an ethnic slur is a term designed to insult others on the basis of race, ethnicity, or nationality.
 Each term is listed followed by its country or region of usage, a definition, and a reference to that term.

 Ethnic slurs may also be produced as a racial epithet by combining a general-purpose insult with the name of ethnicity.
 Common insulting modifiers include "dog", "pig", "dirty" and "filthy"; such terms are not included in this list.